-Jonathon met Nikki, fell in love, got married and had Kennedy!
+Jonathon (the visual artist) met Nikki (the performing artist) fell in love, got married and had Kennedy!

 He told Nikki what he was thinking and he just new she would think he was crazy, but when she didn’t, he knew she was crazy.
 The two of them, together, were just crazy enough to do it.

 After finally convincing the school district to sell us the building, winning the bid and talking to everyone we thought we needed to talk to we ran into a wall.